Starting a family of 7 in Singapore at the age of 21

 Their children must still share a room, but there is now an adjoining toilet for each.
 “I don’t have to queue up!
 I don’t need to wait for all them!” exclaimed Crystal.

-On the other hand, one of the reasons her mother is thankful they have their own space is that, for the first time since the birth of her first child, she and husband may just be “totally very peaceful” a
+On the other hand, one of the reasons her mother is thankful they have their own space is that, for the first time since the birth of her first child, she and husband may just be left "very peaceful” at night.

 “It’s no more noise at night, no more calling them to sleep,” she said with a laugh – even if waking them up in the morning may remain no less easier.